dracony/fig-standards/proposed/task.md

 ### OutputInterface

 OutputInterface defines a minimal output stream that MUST be used for writing messages by a task.
+If the task requires additional formatting capabilities it SHOULD handle those itself or make use of some injected formatter.

 ```php
 <?php